jsonresume/jsonresume-theme-class/README.md

 # Class theme for JSONResume [![](https://badge.fury.io/js/jsonresume-theme-class.svg)](http://badge.fury.io/js/jsonresume-theme-class)

-## Theme?

 First, check out [JSON Resume](http://jsonresume.org/)

-This is a theme for Resume/CV you build with JSON Resume.
+This is a theme for Resume/CV you build with JSON Resume, which you can view in action [here](http://themes.jsonresume.org/theme/class)

 If you want to build your own check [here](https://github.com/jsonresume/jsonresume-theme-boilerplate).